Language GANs Falling Short: Adversarial Text Generation

 All but one of the aforementioned papers evaluate sample quality alone.
-As a remedy, \citet{zhu2018texygen} propose a metric that compares a generated sentence with a corpus of generated sentences, called Self-BLEU.
-They, along with \citet{lu2018neural}, provide an extensive comparison of GANs using quality (negative BLEU) and diversity (Self-Bleu).
+As a remedy, \cite{zhu2018texygen} propose a metric that compares a generated sentence with a corpus of generated sentences, called Self-BLEU.
+They, along with \cite{lu2018neural}, provide an extensive comparison of GANs using quality (negative BLEU) and diversity (Self-Bleu).
 However, it is not clear which algorithm is superior, as evidenced by Figure \ref{fig:current_nlg}, because no model simultaneously outperforms the other on both metrics.
 It is now standard for language GANs to evaluate simultaneously quality and diversity.

-\paragraph{GANs Trained without Reinforcement Learning} Reinforcement Learning (RL) is often difficult to optimize, unstable and sensitive to hyperparameters.
-Because of this, GAN-variants have been recently been proposed that eschew RL-techniques in favor of fully-differentiable objectives.
-Cooperative training (CoT) \cite{cot2018} replace the discriminator with a mediator, that interpolates between generator and target distributions.
-They propose a low-variance training procedure that minimizes an approximation of the Jensen-Shannon divergence. \citet{chen2018adversarial} (FM-GAN) propose a latent feature matching scheme via optimal transport to achieve an easy-to-optimize objective.
+\paragraph{GANs Trained without RL} Reinforcement Learning (RL) is often difficult to optimize, unstable, and sensitive to hyperparameters.
+Because of this, GAN-variants have recently been proposed that eschew RL-techniques in favor of fully-differentiable objectives.
+Cooperative training (CoT) \citep{cot2018} and feature mover GAN (FM-GAN) \cite{chen2018adversarial} are notable approaches.